 The structure, dynamics, and etiology of those behavior systems that are integrated around systemic violations of cultural norms.
 This course will study the perspectives on non-normative behavior, including the study of mental illness; abuse such as alcohol, drug, physical, and sexual; and alternative sexual lifestyles.
 Presents and evaluates competing theories of deviance and the social processes by which behaviors are defined as deviant and how those definitions affect the individual.

 SOC (HIST) 3323 War and Society

-The study of societies’ relationship with war, in particular: how warfare is viewed by different societies; why societies choose to wage war; how religion, culture, and literature affect society’s perspective of warfare, and the social consequences of waging war for winners and losers.
-Within the context of American society, this course will address the social impacts of various U.S. wars, and will take some time to explore the rise of the militaryindustrial complex and its effect of American society.
+The study of societies relationship with war, in particular: how warfare is viewed by different societies; why societies choose to wage war; how religion, culture, and literature affect society s perspective of warfare; and the social consequences of waging war for winners and losers.
+Within the context of American society, this course will address the social impacts of various U.S. wars, and will take some time to explore the rise of the military-industrial complex and its effect on American society.